Toast POS Pricing Guide 2026: Plans, Costs & Real Restaurant Examples

 Transaction Type Pay-as-You-Go Rate Standard Rate

-Card Present (in-person) 2.99% + $0.15 2.49% + $0.15
+Card Present (in-person) ~2.99% + $0.15 ~2.49% + $0.15

-Card Not Present (online orders) 3.50% + $0.15 3.50% + $0.15
+Card Not Present (online orders) ~3.50% + $0.15 ~3.50% + $0.15

-Keyed-in transactions 3.50% + $0.15 3.50% + $0.15
+Keyed-in transactions ~3.50% + $0.15 ~3.50% + $0.15

 How this compares:

-• Square for Restaurants: 2.6% + $0.10 (in-person)
+• Square for Restaurants: 2.6% + $0.15 (in-person, Free plan)

 • Clover: 2.3% + $0.10 (in-person)

-Toast’s rates are on the higher end.
-For a restaurant processing $80,000/month in card sales, that 0.2%–0.5% difference versus competitors adds up to $160–$400/month in extra fees.
+Toast’s rates sit on the higher end.
+For a restaurant processing $80,000/month in card sales, even a 0.2% difference versus a cheaper competitor adds up to $160/month in extra fees.

 Watch out: Toast can increase your processing rates with just 30 days’ notice.
-Several restaurant owners on Reddit have reported unexpected rate bumps after their first year.
+Several restaurant owners have reported unexpected rate bumps after their first year.
 Get your rate locked in writing if possible.

 Toast Hardware Costs

-Toast uses proprietary hardware — you can’t use iPads or bring your own terminals.
+Toast uses proprietary hardware.
+You can’t use iPads or bring your own terminals.
 Here’s what the equipment costs:

 Hardware Price Range What It Does